Connect privately on your Android

 A VPN is an intermediary server that encrypts your connection to the internet — and it also hides your IP address.
-VPNs encrypt all your traffic, not only in your browser but also in other apps, and then pass it onward to its destination.
+A VPN encrypts all your traffic, not only in your browser but also in other apps, and then passes traffic onward to its destination.
 They’re a popular privacy solution, and as such, there’s a strong incentive for VPN providers to design tools that are as easy to use as they are secure.

 Here’s how to hide your IP address with a VPN: Simply download a VPN such as Avast SecureLine VPN, log in, and turn it on to protect both your IP address and your internet traffic.